Presentation Inspiration: The Best Haiku Decks of 2012

 Every image search you perform within Haiku Deck taps into the millions of ready-to-use Creative Commons licensed images that have been posted to Flickr by photographers all over the world.
 We match keywords from your slide text to tags supplied by the photographers to streamline the process, but you can always search for any word or phrase you like, whether it’s “giant blueberry pancakes” or “bearded pirates.”
 We’ll even give you a list of related keywords to get your creative juices flowing.
 (Power tip: We have all found that allowing ourselves a little time to play with keyword searching often reveals fresh inspiration that leads to stronger slides and decks.)

-Using the built-in image keyword search
+Using the built-in image keyword search in the iPad App

 Automatic Attribution

 Once you select the perfect image, Haiku Deck magically embeds the image credit, so proper attribution is always just a click away.
-When you play a Haiku Deck directly from your iPad, tap the screen and click the CC logo in the lower right corner to view the photographer and the license details.
-You can even Click the “i” button next to the photographer’s name to view their Flickr photostream in a pop-up window.
+When you play a Haiku Deck directly from your iPad, tap the screen and then the CC logo in the lower right corner to view the photographer and the license details.

 The upshot: There’s no need to resort to lackluster clip art, or to act like a bearded pirate, if you want to add visual interest your decks.
 With the superpowered Haiku Deck image search, finding beautiful free photos has never been easier.
 And with the knowledge that every photo is licensed through Creative Commons and properly attributed, you can create rock-star slides AND sleep soundly.